rvatsavai/rvatsavai.github.io/_research/4-anomalies.md

     piecewise parametric assumption and generalizes the Mahalanobis distance across distributions of different dimensionalities.
 This method is shown to be very effective in mining contiguous spatiotemporal anomalous regions from meteorological fields and shown to be accurate than current standard approaches in climatology.
-We also developed an efficient and parallel anaomaly detection technique based on Gaussian Process (GP) regression.
+We also developed an efficient and parallel anomaly detection technique based on Gaussian Process (GP) regression.
     <ul>
       <li>Bharathkumar Ramachandra, Benjamin Dutton, Ranga Raju Vatsavai: Anomalous cluster
         detection in spatiotemporal meteorological fields.
 Statistical Analysis and Data